 1. You’ve Been in a Difficult Time of Transition

 “Now behold, two of them were traveling that same day to a village called Emmaus, which was seven miles from Jerusalem.”
 (Luke 24:13, NKJV)

 It was only a few days after Jesus’ crucifixion, and Cleopas and his friend were still reeling from what had taken place.

 Just before they left Jerusalem, the two disciples heard rumors of Jesus’ resurrection.

 But these reports, instead of filling them with joy, confused them.
 And apparently, they didn’t believe the stories, for they were walking away, without investigating them further!

 This is where Jesus—in His grace and mercy—stepped into their painful journey.

-Like Cleopas and his friend, you may find yourself in transition right now, but be assured, while you are wondering, God is working.
+Like Cleopas and his friend, you may be in transition right now, but be assured that while you are wondering, God is working.